 Ksiaz Wielki is a small village in the south of Poland.
 The place is an ideal destination for everyone who is tired of hustle and bustle of the big city and would like to rest and relax in the open air.
-It is also a great starting point to the neighbouring big cities and towns, like Krakow (54 km).
+It is also a great starting point to sightseeing Krakow (54 km).

 Although Ksiaz Wielki is rather small, it boasts of many monuments.
 Those especially worth visiting are: the church of Holy Spirit from 1381, the church of St. Adalbert from the 14th century, the Renaissance palace designed by Santi Gucci from the late 16th century and the synagogue from 1846.